-Applications are now open for the 2021 free book offering, celebrating the launch of the James Webb Space Telescope.
-Thanks to the STFC and Webb Telescope UK, 36,000 copies of the Deep Space Diary (available in English or Welsh) are available to schools in the UK.
+Applications are now open for the Welsh language 2021 free book offering, celebrating the launch of the James Webb Space Telescope.
+Thanks to the STFC and Webb Telescope UK, 36,000 copies of the Deep Space Diary are available to schools in the UK.

 If you are currently teaching in the UK you are eligible for a free class pack containing 30 copies of the Deep Space Diary (KS2 activity book for students), stickers, a welcome letter and a classroom poster.

 Gopher Science Lab was created and developed by the Royal Society of Biology in collaboration with the Biochemical Society.
 The Gopher Science Lab activities are simple, fun, hands-on activities designed to engage and inspire children and encourage them to explore their natural curiosity to find out how and why everyday things work.
 The activities are particularly designed to facilitate the learning of primary-aged pupils and to ease their transition from primary to secondary education.

 This interactive online training course has been produced thanks to generous funding from the Welsh Government's National Science Academy and is designed to support the continual professional development (CPD) of teachers.
 The course is aimed at non-specialist primary teachers who would like to develop their confidence and ability to teach science, as well secondary teachers looking for simple hands-on activities to engage and inspire their younger learners.

 For students at primary (yrs 5 and 6) and secondary schools throughout South Wales, Renishaw's education outreach workshops provide an exciting hands-on experience of real-world engineering.
 For teachers, they offer an ideal opportunity to pro-actively engage classes in science, technology, engineering and maths (STEM) subjects.